graysonlee123/Vue-Subscription-Tracker/README.md

 [] "Flash" subscription on update / creation in list [] Landing page - just serve in node and link correspondingly?
+[] General refactoring and making thins more DRY
+[x] Vertical align arrow on modals
 [x] Look into removing vue-moment dependency
 [x] Sanitize user information on signup
 - Capitalize first letter in names